Servers-for-Hackers/the-book/README.md

 Please provide the following information:

-1. Chapter of the information
+1. Relevant section and chapter
 2. Page number, if available, preferably from the PDF version
 3. Any text or surrounding text I can search for will be helpful